Joining a marketing programme gives you an insight into the marketing functions of a business and how this fits in with the overall company vision

-A top graduate scheme can provide the training and support you require to develop your skills, take responsibility for your decisions, come up with new and innovative ideas, and learn from others.
+A graduate scheme can provide you with the high-level training and support needed to develop your skills, while encouraging you to take responsibility for your decisions, come up with new and innovative ideas, and learn from your leaders and peers.

 The media industry

-Upon completion of the scheme, it's expected that you'll be ready to take on a managerial position in either a marketing or commercial team where you can put your finely honed skills to work.
+Upon completion of the scheme, it's expected that you'll be ready to take on a managerial position in one of its business divisions, where you can put your finely-honed marketing skills to work.

 Mobile and internet

 Leading mobile network operator and internet service provider BT runs a two-year marketing scheme, working across its marketing and sales divisions.